raghavjaiswal709/Project-Hybrid_Profile/README.md

 ## Overview

-**APM-TOP-K-STOCKS** is a full-stack, monorepo-based stock analytics and dashboard platform.
+**Hybrid-Profile** is a full-stack, monorepo-based stock analytics and dashboard platform.
 It is designed to provide real-time and historical market data, stock recommendations, and advanced charting for Indian equities.
 The project is modular, scalable, and leverages modern web technologies, microservices, and data pipelines.

 ![Screenshot 1](https://ik.imagekit.io/b8csj3eex/images/Hybrid/Screenshot%202025-08-13%20211551.png?updatedAt=1755100332331)